benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 ---
 id: operation-cli
-title: Using LiveData Migrator with the Command Line
+title: Using LiveData Migrator with the CLI
 sidebar_label: CLI
 ---